lucassabreu/clockify-cli/README.md

   clockify-cli [command]

 Available Commands:
-  edit        Edit a time entry, use id "current" to apply to time entry in progress help        Help about any command in          Create a new time entry and starts it
+  clone       Copy a time entry and starts it (use "last" to copy the last one) config      Manages configuration file parameters edit        Edit a time entry, use id "current" to apply to time entry in progress help        Help about any command in          Create a new time entry and starts it